-- Symptom flare (1:25) Increased pain and or lethargy within the first 24 hours of the injection.
-This usually settles within 2 7 days. - Facial flushing (1:100).
-These symptoms should settle within 4 weeks. - Skin changes very occasionally some thinning or discoloration of the skin may occur at the injection site with loss of some of the fat tissue under the skin.
-This is often temporary and the skin may recover over the course of a year.
-In some cases these changes are permanent. - Menstrual disturbance/ breakthrough bleeding -Women may have some changes in their normal cycle after an injection.
+- Symptom flare (one in 25) Increased pain and or lethargy within the first 24 hours of the injection.
+This usually settles within two to seven days. - Facial flushing (one in a 100).
+These symptoms should settle within four weeks. - Skin changes very occasionally some thinning or discoloration of the skin may occur at the injection site with loss of some of the fat tissue under the skin.
+This is often temporary, and the skin may recover over the course of a year.
+In some cases, these changes are permanent. - Menstrual disturbance / breakthrough bleeding -Women may have some changes in their normal cycle after an injection.
 If it lasts longer than one cycle you should see your doctor. - Diabetic patients may notice a temporary increase in blood sugar levels.
-Contact your diabetes specialist for advice if your blood sugar is high - Disturbance to INR- if you are on Warfarin you should make arrangements for your INR to be checked 48-72 hours after the injection.
+Contact your diabetes specialist for advice if your blood sugar is high. - Disturbance to INR- if you are on Warfarin you should make arrangements for your INR to be checked 48 to 72 hours after the injection.

 What are the risks?

-- Infection- there is a very small risk of infection with a recorded rate of 1:40,000.
-If the area injected becomes red, hot and swollen and you feel unwell please attend the Emergency department of your local hospital with this leaflet. - Allergic reaction- extremely rare, occurs within 15 minutes of the injection.
+- Infection- there is a very small risk of infection with a recorded rate of one in 40,000.
+If the area injected becomes red, hot and swollen and you feel unwell please attend the Emergency department of your local hospital with this leaflet. - Allergic reaction- extremely rare and occurs within 15 minutes of the injection.

 Do I need to rest afterwards?